Fetching results...

 Multi-award winning director and screenwriter

-Luca Caserta's works are characterized by touching different genres, styles and themes, from comedy, to social/civil commitment and human rights, to the investigation of the most obscure aspects of the human psyche, highlighting a certain artistic versatility.
+Luca Caserta's works are characterized by touching different genres, styles and themes, from comedy, to social/civil commitment and human rights, to the investigation of the most obscure aspects of the human psyche, to the supernatural, highlighting a certain artistic versatility.

-As author, he's member of SIAD (Italian Society of Dramatic Authors) and of SIAE (Italian Society of Authors and Editors - Cinema Section and DOR Section).
-He is one of the jurors of the Sunset Film Festival (Los Angeles - USA), has been one of the selectors of the Corti a Palazzo Film Festival (Italy) and curator of the Short Film Section of Schermi d’Amore Film Festival (Italy).
-He's currently working on his first feature film.
+As author, he's member of SIAD (Italian Society of Dramatic Authors) and of SIAE (Italian Society of Authors and Editors).
+He is one of the jurors of the Sunset Film Festival (Los Angeles – USA) and has been curator of the Short Film Section of Schermi d’Amore Film Festival (Italy).
+He lives and works between Verona and Rome.
+More infos on his official website www.lucacaserta.com.

 Director's Statement